Direction 4.1: Embed Ecosystems in Planning

 Support the health of Vancouver’s ecosystems as an integral part of planning, urban design, and city building.

-To plan for ecosystems, we must evolve our conventional planning tools to allow the city to be shaped by nature instead of at odds with it.
-Indigenous people have been stewarding and protecting natural areas for millennia through deep relationship with these unceded lands and waters, guided by their ancestral stewardship laws.
-We need to continue to consult with xʷməθkʷəy̓ əm (Musqueam), Sḵwx̱ wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations (the Nations) to apply Indigenous approaches to planning.
+Indigenous Peoples have been stewarding and protecting natural areas for millennia through deep relationship with these unceded lands and waters, guided by their ancestral stewardship laws.
+The City will continue to engage with xʷməθkʷəy̓ əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations (the Nations) to apply Indigenous approaches to land use planning.

 ||Ensure equitable processes and outcomes when planning for the expansion or creation of new ecological areas and green spaces.